 2. Place the 3 slices of bacon in a cold frying pan.
 Cook over low heat for 6-8 minutes, turning halfway through.
 Make the bacon crispy.
 Drain on a paper towel and crumble into bacon bits.

-3. Add the butter, sweetener and vanilla to a small saucepan and cook over Medium heat until fully dissolved and no longer grainy, stirring constantly.
+3. Add butter, sweetener and vanilla to a medium sized saucepan and cook over Medium heat until fully dissolved and no longer grainy, stirring constantly.